 Fish mouths come in a variety of sizes, shapes, and orientations, each of which tells a great deal about what and where the fish eats, as well as something about its behavior.
-Predatory fish generally have the largest mouths, often sporting large, sharp teeth.
+Predatory fish generally have the largest mouths, often sporting long, sharp teeth.
 Some species have mouths that can be extended, allowing the fish to lengthen its effective reach to catch tasty morsels of food as it swims.
-Other species have specialized mouthparts that allow them to rasp algae off rocks and branches....
-And additional varieties have mouths with teeth in the back, nearly in their throat.
-These pharyngeal teeth assist in grasping and swallowing prey.
+Other species have specialized mouthparts that allow them to rasp algae off rocks and branches.
+And additional fish have mouths with teeth in the back, nearly in their throat.
+These pharyngeal teeth assist in holding and swallowing prey.

 Most fish mouths fall into one of three general types: